aditi5049/Amazon-Clone/README.md

-# This is a clone Amazon website using HTML and CSS.
+# This is a cloned Amazon website using HTML and CSS.